 - Jacob Hersch, who landed in Mississippi in 1856

-- Mary E. A. Hersch, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1956
+- Mary E. A. Hersch, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1956

-- Joseph J. Hersch, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1944, 1948, 1964
+- Joseph J. Hersch, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1944, 1948, 1964

-- Joseph Hersch, American Democrat politician, Alternate Delegate to Democratic National Convention from Indiana, 1932
+- Joseph Hersch, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Indiana, 1932

 - John G. Hersch, American politician, Member of Pennsylvania State House of Representatives from Montgomery County, 1899-1900